Food and Agriculture Organization: Global Partnership Initiative for Plant Breeding Capacity Building

-of the soaring food prices and to respond to the increasing demands for crop based sources of energy.

 Investment in agriculture

 FAO's technical cooperation department hosts an Investment Centre that promotes greater investment in agriculture and rural development by helping developing countries identify and formulate sustainable agricultural policies, programmes and projects.
 It mobilizes funding from multilateral institutions such as the World Bank, regional development banks and international funds as well as FAO resources.

 Globally Important Agricultural Heritage Systems (GIAHS)

 The Globally Important Agricultural Heritage Systems (GIAHS) Partnership Initiative was conceptualized and presented by Parviz Koohafkan the Task Manager of Chapter 10 of Agenda 21 in Food and Agricultural Organization of United Nations, FAO in 2002 during World Summit on Sustainable Development in Johannesburg, South Africa.
 This UN Partnership Initiative aims to identify, support and safeguard Globally Important Agricultural Heritage Systems and their livelihoods, agricultural and associated biodiversity, landscapes, knowledge systems and cultures around the world.
 The GIAHS Partnership recognizes the crucial importance of the well-being of family farming communities in an integrated approach while directing activities towards sustainable agriculture and rural development.